Women in WWE: Women's Evolution (2016–present)

+Since then, there are generally at least two or more women's matches on RAW, SmackDown and NXT while it is increasingly rare for some episodes not to have a women's match on the show.
+In addition, promos and fights involving women have gotten more intense and violent compared to the Divas Era.
+Also, women's storylines began to move away from cattiness and romantic relationships with male wrestlers into more personal feuds as well as animosity between the two wrestlers as they closely begin to mirror men's storylines.
 On August 26, 2018, Rhea Ripley defeated Toni Storm in the United Kingdom Championship Tournament to win the inaugural NXT UK Women's Championship, which became the top women's championship of the NXT UK brand.
+On September 11, 2018, Maryse made her first match in over 7 years, facing Brie Bella in a no contest.
+On October 8, the returning Brie Bella and Nikki Bella attacked the then-Raw Women's Champion Ronda Rousey after defeating Ruby Riott, Liv Morgan and Sarah Logan, turning heel in the process and setting up a match for WWE Evolution.
+Hall of Famers Trish Stratus and Lita also made their return to face Mickie James and Alexa Bliss at the event.
 In October 2018, WWE hosted Evolution, its first-ever pay-per-view to consist only of women's matches.
 Executive vice president of talent, live events and creative Triple H stated that it "was simply the right time for this to happen", countering allegations that the event was a counterbalance for the subsequent Crown Jewel in Saudi Arabia (where WWE had not held women's matches due to the country's women's rights policies).
 In December 2018, a new WWE Women's Tag Team Championship was unveiled; it was contested for the first time at Elimination Chamber in February 2019, and won in a tag team Elimination Chamber match by Sasha Banks and Bayley.

 Amid a feud with Charlotte Flair after SummerSlam in 2018, Lynch began to refer to herself as "The Man"—adopting a persona of a poorly-treated underdog.
-The storyline coincided with a major increase in Lynch's popularity, and culminated with Lynch defeating the Raw and SmackDown's women's champions Ronda Rousey and Charlotte Flair in a winner takes all triple threat match at WrestleMania 35 in 2019—marking the first women's main event in WrestleMania history.
+The storyline coincided with a major increase in Lynch's popularity, and culminated with Lynch defeating the Raw and SmackDown's Women's Champions Ronda Rousey and Charlotte Flair in a winner takes all triple threat match at WrestleMania 35—marking the first women's main event in WrestleMania history.
 After 14 years with WWE, veteran wrestler Alicia Fox retired, returning to participate only at Royal Rumble events in the future.
-At Crown Jewel in 2019, Natalya and Lacey Evans competed in WWE's first women's match in Saudi Arabia.
+At Crown Jewel, Natalya and Lacey Evans competed in WWE's first women's match in Saudi Arabia.
+Later that year, Survivor Series held its first ever women's main event featuring Raw Women's Champion Becky Lynch, SmackDown Women's Champion Bayley and NXT Women's Champion Shayna Baszler, with the latter winning the match.
 In 2021, Sasha Banks and Bianca Belair became the first black women to jointly headline WrestleMania.